How To Handle Sick Or Injured Wildlife

 What to do if you come across sick or injured wildlife

-First and foremost, sick or injured wildlife are very likely to be distressed and may run, hide or bite as a result of fear, pain or their natural defense mechanisms.
+First and foremost, sick or injured wildlife are very likely to be distressed and may run, hide, or bite out of fear, pain, or their natural defence mechanisms.
 We recommend contacting your local wildlife organisation or Greencross Vets for advice.
-You should approach injured or sick wildlife with care and have some basic equipment like a towel, blanket, thick gloves and some sort of sturdy carrier or firm cardboard box.
+You should approach injured or sick wildlife with care and have some basic equipment like a towel, blanket, thick gloves, and some sort of sturdy carrier or firm cardboard box.

-If you are able to handle sick or injured wildlife then we recommend that you do the following to ensure the safety of yourself and to prevent further injury or stress to the animal:
+If you are able to handle sick or injured wildlife, we recommend that you do the following to ensure your safety and to prevent further injury or stress to the animal:

 Injured koala